zlenner/projects/projects.md

 ## How we'll do this:

-For the protoype, we need either an iOS developer or Web Developer first along with someone who'll do the backend.
+For the prototype, we need either an iOS developer or Web Developer first along with someone who'll do the backend.

 I have the exact architecture we need for this in mind, we'll debate if we have a better way of doing this, and then work very, very fast on this to build out a first prototype (using either an iOS or Web frontend).